einsteinpy/einsteinpy/docs/source/metric.rst

     where :math:`r_s=2*G*M/c^2`

-and is called the Schwarzschild Radius, a point beyond where space and time flips and any object inside the radius would require speed greater than speed of light to escape singularity, where the curvature of space becomes infinite and so is the case with the tidal forces.
-Putting :math:`r=\infty`, we see that the metric transforms to a metric for a flat space defined by spherical coordinates.
+and is called the Schwarzschild Radius, a point beyond where space and time flips and any object inside the radius would require speed greater than the speed of light to escape singularity, where the curvature of space becomes infinite and so is the case with the tidal forces.
+Putting :math:`r=\infty`, we see that the metric transforms into a metric for a flat space defined by spherical coordinates.

-:math:`\tau` is the proper time, the time experienced by the particle in motion in the space-time while :math:`t` is the coordinate time obeserved by an observer at infinity.
+:math:`\tau` is the proper time, the time experienced by the particle in motion in the space-time while :math:`t` is the coordinate time observed by an observer at infinity.

-Using the metric in the above discussed geodesic equation gives the four-position and four-velocity of a particle for a given range of :math:`\tau`.
+Using the metric in the above-discussed geodesic equation gives the four-position and four-velocity of a particle for a given range of :math:`\tau`.
 The differential equations can be solved by supplying the initial positions and velocities.

 Kerr Metric and Kerr-Newman Metric
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Kerr-Newman metric is also an exact solution of EFE.
-It deals with spinning, charged massive body as the solution has axial symettry.
+The Kerr-Newman metric is also an exact solution of EFE.
+It deals with spinning, charged massive body as the solution has axial symmetry.
 A quick search on google would give the exact metric as it is quite exhaustive.

-Kerr-Newman metric is the most general vacuum solution consisting of a single body at the center.
+The Kerr-Newman metric is the most general vacuum solution consisting of a single body at the center.

-Kerr metric is a specific case of Kerr-Newman where charge on the body :math:`Q=0`.
-Schwarzschild metric can be derived from Kerr-Newman solution by putting charge and spin as zero :math:`Q=0`, :math:`a=0`.
+Kerr metric is a specific case of Kerr-Newman where the charge on the body :math:`Q=0`.
+The Schwarzschild metric can be derived from Kerr-Newman solution by putting charge and spin as zero :math:`Q=0`, :math:`a=0`.